 Have breakfast at Tatte Bakery on Boylston Street.
 It’s a cozy rustic spot serving up delicious pastries, soups, and sandwiches.
 Alternatively, you can go to a Fenway landmark, Boston’s culinary delight Time Out Market.
 Try an haute couture donut at Union Square Donut.

 The museum has a real wow factor, with a skylit interior courtyard filled with sculptures and mosaics.
-Inside, the museum boasts works by Rembrandt, Raphael, John Singer Sargent, Titian, and Veronese.
+Inside, the museum boasts an especially good Renaissance collection.
+There are art works by Rembrandt, Raphael, John Singer Sargent, Titian, and Veronese.